 Arab-American Frontiers Fellowship Details

 The Arab-American Frontiers Symposium aims at establishing long-term bi- or multi-national research cooperation.
-To further this goal, a small number of Fellowsips are provided to teams of participants who intend to cooperate.
+To further this goal, a small number of Fellowships are provided to teams of participants who intend to cooperate.

 The Fellowship funding can be used for short-term exchanges to conduct research at a host research institution for a period of up to a month, to develop new research ideas, curricula, etc.

-The applicants must have participated in the Arab-American Frontiers Symposium and must have received confirmation of support from his/her home institution and a host institution of another Arab-American Frontiers participant.
-Teams of applicants should come from different countries; the host or home institution does not have to be in the United States.
+The applicants must have participated in the Arab-American Frontiers Symposium and must have received approval from his/her home institution and a host institution of another Arab-American Frontiers participant.
+Teams of applicants should come from different countries; the host or home institutions do not have to be in the United States.

 Terms of the 2012 Fellowship

 - All exchanges must be completed before July 15, 2012.